berndruecker/oreilly-training-process-automation/demo/worker-csharp/README.md

 # External Task Worker / C#  Dotnet Core

+* Requirements:
+  * Dotnet Core >= 2

 * Download/clone the code in this folder.
 You might need to adjust the external topic name in the file `Worker.cs`.
 In the demo code it is `celebrate`.
+* If you use the managed Camunda instane you need to adjust the URL for Camunda in the file `Worker.cs`.

 * Run the worker: